zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 Duration: 45 minutes

-In this task, you create the Azure Functions that will handle order processing.
-The first function will send unprocessed order details into a storage queue.
-This Function uses a timer trigger and checks the processed field on order documents, ensuring only unprocessed orders are sent to the processing queue.
-A second function is used to simulate order processing and send notifications to the user who placed the order.
+In this task, you create the Azure Functions that handle order processing.
+The first function sends unprocessed order details into a storage queue.
+This function uses a timer trigger and checks the processed field on order documents, ensuring only unprocessed orders are sent to the processing queue.
+A second function simulates order processing and sends notifications to the user who placed the order.

 ### Task 1: Configure storage queues